Gabe Dunn: Film and television

 Dunn has written several movie scripts, and has sold several pilots.
 Dunn played the recurring character of Brie in Take My Wife, a television series that aired from 2016 to 2018.
 In 2018, he worked as a writer on Netflix's animated sitcom Big Mouth.

 In December 2022, Dunn's directorial debut short film Grindr Baby was selected for Frameline Voices 2023, a curated program of short films and episodic content representing experiences unique to LGBTQ+ people and communities.

 Personal life

 Dunn is transgender and uses he/him pronouns.
 He first came out in a July 5, 2021, interview on the Gender Reveal podcast, in which he said he had been exploring his gender and was probably non-binary.
 In January 2023, Dunn revealed via social media that he had changed his name to Gabriel Shane ("Gabe").
 Dunn later came out as trans.

 Dunn is bisexual and polyamorous.
 He is Jewish.
 He has bipolar disorder, and his hope to see the disorder more accurately portrayed in media in part motivated him to create Apocalypse Untreated.
+Dunn was engaged to musician Mal Blum in 2021.
+They have since broke up.